iwdath/technomagic-plus/README.md

 ## 💾 Installation

 This modpack is structured into separate `client-side` and `server-side` archives to simplify installation and prevent compatibility issues.
 Some mods are purely visual and should not be installed on a server, while others may cause errors.
-To avoid manual sorting, the necessary mods for both the client and server have been pre-sorted and can be downloaded from the [**releases**][releases].
+To avoid manual sorting, the necessary mods for both the client and server have been pre-sorted, and you can install **`TechnoMagic+`** using one of the following methods:

+1. ⚡ **`Automatic installation`** — via [**CurseForge**][curseforge] or [**Modrinth**][modrinth]

+   If you're using the `CurseForge` or `Modrinth` launcher, you can install the modpack in one click from its project page.
+This is the fastest and most convenient method.

+2. 🛠️ **`Manual installation`** — via [**GitHub**][releases]

+   If you're using a different launcher or prefer full control over the installation process, you can install the modpack manually by following the instructions below.

 ### 🖥️ Client Side